PIMS Postdoctoral Fellows

 Award decisions are made by the PIMS PDF Review Panel based on the excellence of the candidate, potential for participation in PIMS programs and potential for involvement with PIMS partners.
 PIMS Postdoctoral Fellows will be expected to participate in all PIMS activities related to the Fellow's area of expertise and will be encouraged to spend time at more than one site.
 To ensure that PIMS Postdoctoral Fellows are able to participate fully in Institute activities, they may not teach more than two single-term courses per year.

 Deadline for complete nominations/applications: DECEMBER 1.
-Decisions will be announced around March of the following year.For specifics of the current or upcoming competition, please check on our Opportunities page in the fall.
+Awards will be made in late January for positions that will begin as early as the following summer.For specifics of the current or upcoming competition, please check on our Opportunities page in the fall.

 Regular PIMS Postdoctoral Fellowships